Notice regarding the quality of machine translation

 For more information, you can see Directorate-General for Competition, Consumer Affairs and Fraud Enforcement (DGCCRF).

-To go further Regulation (EU) 1379/2013 of the European Parliament and the Council of 11 December 2013 providing a common organisation of markets in the fisheries and aquaculture sector.
+For further information: Regulation (EU) 1379/2013 of the European Parliament and the Council of 11 December 2013 providing a common organisation of markets in the fisheries and aquaculture sector.

 Ingredients recognized as allergens